google/WebFundamentals/src/content/en/fundamentals/discovery-and-distribution/optimize-for-search.markdown

 ---
 layout: shared/plain
-title: "Control crawling and indexing from search engines"
-description: "Being listed on search engines is inevitable in order to deliver your website content to the world.
-But incorrect configuration may cause unexpected portion of information to spread all over the web.
-Uderstand how crawlers work and how it indexes your website to keep away from accidents."
-introduction: "Being listed on search engines is inevitable in order to deliver your website content to the world.
-But incorrect configuration may cause unexpected portion of information to spread all over the web.
-Uderstand how crawlers work and how it indexes your website to keep away from accidents."
-snippet: "Keep restricted information safe"
+title: "Optimizing for search"
+description: "TODO"
+introduction: "TODO"
+snippet: "TODO"
-id: control-crawling-and-indexing
+id: discovery-and-distribution-search
-collection: optimizations-for-crawlers
+collection: fundamentals
+article:
+  written_on: 2014-12-15
+  updated_on: 2014-12-15
+priority: 0
 authors:
   - agektmr
-article:
-  written_on: 2014-12-15
-  order: 3
 key-takeaways:
-  - No robots.txt, no robots meta tags required for fully accessible pages
+  - "No <code>robots.txt</code>, no robots meta tags required for fully accessible pages"
-  - Use noindex for pages you want to limit access to those who know the URL
+  - "Use <code>noindex</code> for pages you want to limit access to those who know the URL"
-  - Use relevant authentication mechanism for pages you want to keep private
+  - "Use relevant authentication mechanism for pages you want to keep private"
 remember:
   crawlers:
     - "Many people confuses crawling and indexing.
 Prohibiting crawling doesn't mean the page won't show up in the search results.
 For example, when a third party website has a link to one of your webpages which is blocked from crawling, the page may still be listed in search results (In that case, the result won't have detailed description)."